omnistrate/omnistrate-blog/posts/2024-04-09-understanding-saas-billing-models.md

 ---
 title: Understanding SaaS billing models
-tags: "billing, cloud, open-source, SaaS"
+tags: 'billing, cloud, open-source, SaaS'
 date: '2024-04-09 09:09:28'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: When you are offering Software as a Service there are multiple options available on how to charge customers for the usage of your service.
+  When you are offering Software as a Service there are multiple options available on how to charge customers for the usage of your service.
 slug: understanding-saas-billing-models
+readTime: 6
 ---

 When you are offering Software as a Service there are multiple options available on how to charge customers for the usage of your service.
 A couple popular models are Subscription Based and Usage Based.